 - Timelines – the simpler the better, dinner and cake cutting mean a lot to us, the time the bridesmaids get their hair done, not so much

 - Advance notice of any special considerations: stationed champagne toasts, hor’s d’oeurves, cake cutting and any boxes provided for saving 1st anniversary cake, extra set-up or breakdown, etc.

-A Day-of-Coordinator Some venues require that you have a professional to manage your event.
-Our day-of coordinator can meet with you, discuss your plans and be present on the day-of for vendor questions, set-up concerns, ceremony logistics, and to generally help provide a smooth experience for you.
-Alternately, we are happy to recommend colleagues who are planners and offer a higher level of service, including vendor management, planning and decorating services.
+A Day-of-Coordinator Some venues require that you have a professional to manage your event, and we agree that this is very,very important to the success of your event.
+We are happy to recommend colleagues who are day of coordinators or planners who offer a higher level of service, including vendor management, planning and decorating services.